 Journey maps make it clear where you can improve and help to define goals.
 With goals made, strategies become purposeful and easy to track.
 With everyone aligned, processes become more efficient.

-Then continue to re-evaluate your journey map and user expectations.
+Then continue to re-evaluate your journey map and customer expectations.
 You’ll find that doing so encourages you to keep up with technology and industry trends — a necessary effort to stay ahead of the curve.

 Generate Opportunity for Innovation